Tuttotorna/OMNIA/README.md

 the system understood the problem

-A triggered limit means only:

-further structural continuation inside scope is not justified
+It means only that further structural continuation inside scope is not justified.

-the analysis has reached exhaustion, collapse, or non-admissibility

-This is a structural stop condition, not a metaphysical claim.

 ---

-What OMNIA includes
+Scope

-Inside canonical OMNIA scope:
+OMNIA includes:

 post-hoc structural measurement